holochain/docs-pages/src/pages/resources/upgrade/upgrade-holochain-0.4.md

 Previous conductor and keystore SQLite databases used a hardcoded encryption key; 0.4 now uses a dynamic key.
 This means you won't be able to import data from 0.3, so we recommend providing a data import/export feature in your hApp with instructions to help people move their data over on upgrade to 0.4.

-The locations of the database folders and files have also changed (although if 0.4 finds an unencrypted database in the old locations, it'll move and encrypt the data).
+The locations of the database folders and files have also changed (although if 0.4 finds an unencrypted database in the old locations, it'll move the data.
+If you want it to encrypt the data at the same time, set an environment variable `HOLOCHAIN_MIGRATE_UNENCRYPTED` to a truthy value before running the hApp in 0.4.).

 ### WebRTC signalling server change